 - Now that the maintenance release update has been removed, shut the Windows Explorer.

-- Now close and reopen the QuickBooks, install the updates if asked, and restart your PC once the install finishes.
+- Now close and Reopen the QuickBooks, install the updates if asked, and restart your PC once the installation finishes.

 Solution 7: The migration service file gets corrupted or deleted